|About Academy | About IRSS | Contact Us ISSN (Online) : 2309-0081 | ISSN (Print) : 2710-0057|

 Instructions to Authors

-Submit manuscripts as e-mail attachment to the Editorial Office at: email@example.com, firstname.lastname@example.org clearly mentioning new manuscript submmision in subject area.
+Submit manuscripts as e-mail attachment to the Editorial Office at: firstname.lastname@example.org, email@example.com clearly mentioning new manuscript submmision in subject area.
 A manuscript number will be mailed to the corresponding author same day or within 48 hours.
-The authors may also suggest two to four reviewers for the manuscript (IRSS may designate other reviewers).
 There is no page limit.
 The submitting author takes responsibility for the paper during submission and peer review.

 Terms of Submission

 Papers must be submitted on the understanding that they have not been published elsewhere (except in the form of an abstract or as part of a published lecture, review, or thesis) and are not currently under consideration by another journal.
 The submitting author is responsible for ensuring that the article's publication has been approved by all the other coauthors.
-All enquiries concerning the publication of accepted papers should be addressed to email@example.com
+Authors who want to submit us, they should need to check our Publication Ethics before submission.
+All enquiries concerning the publication of accepted papers should be addressed to firstname.lastname@example.org

-All manuscripts are reviewed by an editor and members of the Editorial Board or qualified outside reviewers.
-Decisions will be made as rapidly as possible, and the journal strives to return reviewers’ comments to authors within one month.
+In case a paper pass the Desk Review, it is further processed for double blind review to qualified reviewers.
+The Paper will be reviewed by two reviewers (One International and one National) blindly.
+For acceptance, it is important to have positive reviews for the paper.
+Decisions will be made as rapidly as possible, and the journal strives to return reviewers’ comments to authors within 20 days.
 The editorial board will re-review manuscripts that are accepted pending revision.
-It is the goal of the IRMBR to publish manuscripts within 3 months after submission and as soon they are approved by reviewers and may be uploaded to current version if accepted.
+It is the goal of the IRSS to publish manuscripts within 30 days after submission and as soon they are approved by reviewers and may be uploaded to current version if accepted.

 Style of Manuscripts